Lights. Camera. Help. Mission

 Learn more about The Aaron Bramley Film Frenzy:

-Reel Change Film Frenzy: The goal of the Reel Change Film Frenzy is to connect nonprofits in need of films with filmmakers who want to challenge themselves to create a great film in just 48 short hours:
+Reel Change Film Frenzy: The goal of the Reel Change Film Frenzy is to connect nonprofits in need of films with filmmakers who want to challenge themselves to create a great film:

-- 10 nonprofits are matched with 10 filmmaking teams (currently serving Austin and Houston).
+- 10 nonprofits are matched with 10 filmmaking teams (currently serving Austin).

 - The organization and the filmmaking team meet to decide on a concept.

-- A week later the filmmaking team produces a film for thier assigned organization in 48 hours or less.
+- The filmmaking team produces a film for their assigned organization over the course of a week.